- Curing the Winter Flying Blues!

 Flying model aircraft indoors isn't restricted to airplanes.
-Electric RC helicopters have also become smaller and more 'flyer-friendly' in recent years, and the choice of helicopters available now is quite staggering.
+Electric RC helicopters and drones have also become very popular, and the choice of such aircraft available now is quite staggering.

-Coaxial rc helicopters in particular have introduced many many people to the joys of rc flying indoors - not only in the typical venues, but at home as well!
+Coaxial rc helicopters in particular have introduced many people to the joys of rc flying indoors - not only in the typical venues, but at home as well.

-Micro-size coaxial rc helicopters like the Blade mCX and mCX S300 make indoor flying around the home a very realistic option, while micro single rotor rc helicopters such as the Blade mSR and Walkera 4#3B are perfectly suited to those same indoor flying venues that the planes shown further up the page are.
+Micro-size coaxial rc helicopters like the Blade mCX and mCX S300 make indoor flying around the home a very realistic option, while micro single rotor rc helicopters are perfectly suited to those same indoor flying venues that the planes shown further up the page are.

 Traditionally indoor flying meetings take place during the winter months when the weather isn't so good for outdoor flying.
 Below is a short video to show a typical rc indoor meeting...

 Whatever your taste in model aircraft, indoor flying is there to be tried!
 Nowadays, the array of rc aircraft capable of being flown indoors is vast and ever-growing.
-Whether you're into airplanes, helicopters or blimps, there's an aircraft out there to suit your needs.
+Whether you're into airplanes, helicopters, drones or even blimps, there's an aircraft out there to suit your needs.

 And if you like the sound of a free flight rubber or CO2 powered plane, then why not try that too?
 Balsa kits for such airplanes are very cheap, although you'll need a certain level of model building experience - they're most certainly not RTF!